 For applicants who can demonstrate the required competencies after two years, the updated requirement removes an unnecessary time threshold once competence has been shown.

-Why PEO made this update
+Why PEO made this change

 What this means for applicants